This post may contain affiliate links. See our affiliate disclaimer here.

 Full time RV living is a growing trend in America with over 1 million Americans living in RVs.
 Many people are driven to the RV lifestyle through a desire to travel and prioritize experiences over things.

-After more than seven years living in an RV full time, I can vouch that the lifestyle has enormous benefits.
+After more than eight years living in an RV full time, I can vouch that the lifestyle has enormous benefits.
 However, moving into an RV requires serious preparation.
 Below I detail 25 steps to take to make your dreams of full time RV living a reality.

 Purchasing an RV